h2oai/qcon2015/06-pojo-model-deployment/README.md

 #QCon2015: Using generated models inside Spark Stream

-  - deploy save POJO model as Spark stream
+  - Deploy a saved POJO model as Spark stream

 ## Steps

- - create a standalone application
+ - Create a standalone application
- - instantiate H2O Pojo model
+ - Instantiate H2O POJO model
- - load Spark model from disk
- - initialize Spark Streaming context
+ - Initialize Spark Streaming context
- - create a stream for processing incoming messages
+ - Create a stream for processing incoming messages using the model

 0. Explanation
    - Where is POJO?